 Robert Braun

 Robert Braun was one of the all-time great English language character actor dubbers.
 He worked as a dubbing actor in Paris in the 1960s before relocating to Rome at the end of the decade and continuing his career there through the 1970s, thus making him one of a very select few to have worked extensively with English dubbing in both Paris and Rome.
-Unfortunately, he’s also one of those extremely mysterious dubbers of whom there’s not even a picture available, but his distinguished and marvellously weathered voice – which can be heard coming from the mouths of quirky older characters in a great number of Edgar Wallace krimis, spy and horror pictures, spaghetti westerns and what not – should be very familiar to fans of such cinema.
+Unfortunately, he’s also one of those extremely mysterious dubbers of whom there’s not even a picture available, but his marvellously eloquent Richard Burtonesque voice – which can be heard coming from the mouths of quirky older characters in a great number of Edgar Wallace krimis, spy and horror pictures, spaghetti westerns and what not – should be very familiar to fans of such cinema.
 Below is a sample of some of his most famous dubbing roles from his glory years in Paris:

 Unfortunately, there’s practically no biographical information whatsoever available on Robert Braun, with the commonality of his name making him almost impossible to research.
 From his accent, however, we can at least surmise that he was in all likelihood British.